 Drive Carefully, Come Back Soon

-Make sure you get a snap of the back side of the sign.
-Meant as a good by for people leaving the City (although most people jump on the I-15 ASAP) It provides a slightly alternative view than the world famous front view.
+Make sure you get a snap of the backside of the sign.
+Meant as a goodbye for people leaving the City (although most people jump on the I-15 ASAP) It provides a slightly alternative view than the world-famous front view.

 Have Your Say